WILL TOM TANCREDO PLEASE GO AWAY?!

 Huh?
 Literacy tests?
 Poll tax?
 Let me check something real quick…

-1. The right of citizens of the United States to vote in any primary or other election for President or Vice President, for electors for President or Vice President, or for Senator or Representative in Congress, shall not be denied or abridged by the United States or any State by reason of failure to pay any poll tax or other tax.
+1. The right of citizens of the United States to vote in any primary or other election for President or Vice President, for electors for President or Vice President, or for Senator or Representative in Congress, shall not be denied or abridged by the United States or any State by reason of failure to pay any poll tax or other tax.2.
+The Congress shall have power to enforce this article by appropriate legislation.

 Yup, the idea of advocating the return of the poll tax is disgusting today.
 I am not going to discuss this even further.
 Not worth my time and/or energy.
 Hence, people like Mr. Tancredo should just go away…